-After twelve straight hours of packaging and shipping, I was ready for a delicious sit down meal.
+After twelve straight hours of packaging and shipping, I was ready for a delicious sit-down meal.
 I dropped all my packages off at the post office and then headed to Earthfare to pick up groceries for dinner.
 While I was in Maine, I ate at a fabulous restaurant called Frills in Ogunquit, Maine.
-I mentioned trying their garlic parmesan crusted scallops and falling in love with them.
+I mentioned trying their garlic parmesan-crusted scallops and falling in love with them.
 I have been itching to try making my own version of them.
 I tried to guess all the ingredients while eating their scallops, so it would be easier to recreate.
 I pulled flavors out like soy sauce, fresh garlic, parsley, pepper, brown sugar, and butter.

-I figured making these would be a great appetizer while the rest of the meal cooked.
+I figured making these would be a great appetizer while the rest of the meal is cooked.
 Scallops take about four minutes to cook, so I served them before the potatoes, salmon, and pea pods.
 They are so rich and decadent that one or two is enough.
 I want to make these again and put them over a spinach salad.

 Scallops are pretty pricey at the grocery store.
 Instead of buying them by the pound, I asked for 6-7 of just jumbo scallops.
 All the other ingredients are for the main course, which I’ll blog about after!

 *1 tablespoon Cabernet (optional)

 *sprinkle of pepper